 Any other advice for former athletes looking to start a new career?

 “Former athletes should really be aware of the logistics and transportation industry.
-It offers challenging, constantly changing, and rewarding career opportunities that transition well from the field to the desk.”
+Athletes are used to direct results from their performance and this career offers tangible results more so than any other industry.
+It’s constantly changing and equals a very rewarding career that transition well from the field to the desk.”